About Lab Management

 The LMO contains two main organizations: Operations & Administration and Laboratory Programs.

 In 1991 the University formed the Laboratory Administration Office (LAO) as part of its commitment to enhance the oversight of the laboratories’ administrative and operational management.
 Robert W. Kuckuck was appointed to direct the new office in mid-1992.

 Kuckuck, a senior manager at the Lawrence Livermore National Laboratory before joining the university, returned to Livermore in 1994 as its deputy director for operations.
 Kuckuck was succeeded by Carl Henning and Robert Van Ness.
 In 2001, UC created the position of Vice President for Laboratory Management (VPLM), which was held by John McTague until 2002.
 In 2003, the Regents appointed retired Admiral S. Robert Foley as Vice President for Laboratory Management.
 VP Foley held the position until he retired in early 2009, after which Bruce Darling assumed the role of VPLM.
-Darling retired in 2012, and Glenn Mara was appointed by the Regents, effective July 1, 2012, until he retired on April 30, 2014.
+Darling retired in 2012.
+Glenn Mara was appointed Vice President by the Regents, effective July 1, 2012, until he retired on April 30, 2014.
 Kimberly Budil was appointed by the Regents as Vice President for Laboratory Management effective May 1, 2014.

 In its first year, the LAO successfully fostered the philosophy and initiated the practice of partnering between the laboratories, the DOE Operations Offices and the University.
 Functional teams were also established at the labs with continuous quality improvement as the framework.

 Since then, and now called the Laboratory Management Office (LMO), the LMO staff continues to work with the laboratories and DOE to further develop efficient, performance-based systems, which include self-assessment and corrective actions.